WE INTERVIEW PHOTOGRAPHER TASH SORENSEN

-In January, Angus from SPIRIT PEOPLE hit the road with NYC-based photographer Tash Sorensen.
+In January, Angus from SPIRIT PEOPLE hit the road with the talented and extremely hard-working photographer Tash Sorensen.
 The duo had 48 hours to get from Brisbane to Melbourne for respective cocktail and photography commitments.

 By sunset on day one we had been driving for 12 hours and were keen to stretch our legs.
 We were looking for some subjects to enjoy the long low western light with, when somewhere near Dubbo, we finally found our spirit animals.
 No idea where they all kept coming from, but after twelve driving hours it was like arriving in some cat-petting cafe/Mecca for the Outback.
 They looked super-cute, with tiny hooves.
 Curious little guys, too.
 Those ponies were quickly all around our Grappa Levi. - Angus

 AB What are you doing right now?